Class settings (school admins)

-You can edit your group settings from the School Dashboard by clicking on the wheel icon.
-The group settings are presets that are applied across the organization or across specific grades or groups.
-You’ll first want to set up your “default settings,” as they will serve as the base of your different presets.
-You can then create different settings lists for different groups, based on your default settings.
-You could have different, more specific settings for particular grades or subjects.
+Start by setting up your “default settings,” as they will serve as the base of your different presets.
+You can then create different settings lists for different groups.
+For example, you could have specific settings for different grades or subjects.

-In your group settings, you’ll find the behaviors, powers, sentences, random events, and game rules for your organization or specific groups.
+In your class settings, you’ll find the behaviors, powers, sentences, random events, and game rules for your school or specific groups.
 The game will provide you with a list of settings, which you can personalize.
-Once you’re done editing your default settings, they should reflect your school objectives, values, and challenges.
+These should reflect your school values, goals, and challenges.

-- Behaviors: In the behavior presets list, you should have all the behaviors that you want to encourage or discourage in your students.
+In the behavior presets list, you should list all the behaviors that you want to encourage or discourage.
 Experience Points (XP) should be granted for positive, encouraged behaviors.
 Health Points (HP) should be removed for negative, discouraged behaviors.
 Gold Pieces (GP) should be awarded when students go above and beyond, exceeding expectations.

 To edit a power, click on the pencil icon and input the changes you wish to make.
 You can change the name, description, and Action Points (AP) cost of most powers.
 You can also turn them into collaborative powers, which grant XP to the students when used.
 Once you’re done editing a power, click on the green checkmark to confirm.

-- Game Rules: These rules are applied to every class using your default settings.
-You can edit them to fit the needs of your organization (such as by changing the percentage grade over which students gain XP).
+These rules are applied to every class using your default settings.
+You can edit them to fit the needs of your school (such as by changing the percentage grade over which students gain XP).
 These settings will affect how the game is played and the general pace.
 Once you’re done editing the game rules, click on the “Save” button to save your settings.

 If you want to include specific settings for different large groups of students (for example, if you have primary, middle, and high school students in your school), you can do so by clicking on the “Add Settings” button.
 You’ll be prompted to enter the settings name and selecting the existing settings you want to use (such as the default settings).
 Once you’ve selected the name and settings, click on “Save.”

-Your new settings will then appear in the settings list, and you can start modifying them to fit the needs of this specific group.
+Your new settings will then appear in the settings list, and you can start editing them to fit the needs of a specific group.
 This will not affect your default settings.
-You could remove sentences inappropriate for younger or older students or change the powers if only certain students have access to devices.
+For example, you could remove sentences inappropriate for younger or older students or change the powers if only certain students have access to devices.

-If you no longer need one of your group settings, select it in left the column and click on the “Delete Settings” button.
+If you no longer need one of your preset lists, select it from the lefthand column and click on the “Delete Settings” button.